 The rays are swimming in the outfield again

 The new roof was installed in August, and the final panel was put in place Nov.
-21. Luxury suites and the video board were upgraded.
+21. The mold has been remediated.
+Luxury suites and the video board were upgraded.
 The stadium has new artificial turf, home-plate club seats, clubhouse carpet and lockers, and new flooring on the outfield deck.

 And the real rays that swim in an outfield tank are back in a renovated Cownose Clubhouse.
-The seven fish spent the past several months being cared for at the Florida Aquarium in Tampa and TECO Manatee Viewing Center in Apollo Beach.
+The seven fish spent the past months being cared for at The Florida Aquarium in Tampa and TECO Manatee Viewing Center in Apollo Beach.

-"What a wonderful story about resilience," Roger Germann, president and CEO of the Florida Aquarium said about the cownoses, who were in their stadium tank during the hurricane.
+"What a wonderful story about resilience," Roger Germann, president and CEO of the aquarium said about the cownoses, who were in their tank as the hurricane shredded the roof.

 The Rays are hoping such resolve is found throughout their longtime home.